SOMERSET BEEKEEPERS' ASSOCIATION

 REPORT A SWARM

 The best way to find someone to help with a swarm is to click the button below, which takes you to the nationwide British Beekeepers Association website, where you can find the nearest swarm collector to your postcode.
-Please remember we are a hobbyist organisation and we collect swarms in our spare time - we are not paid to do it!
+Please remember we are a hobbyist organisation and we collect swarms in our spare time - we are volunteers!

 Find a swarm collector in my area